luucamay/mamita-masita-calculadora/README.md

 ## TO DO

 - crete a component for ingredient in new recipe with its specific styles
+- how to locally save values until internet connection indexdb or local storage
+- check what is available ofline

+## Done

 - transform in a PWA

-- how to locally save values until internet connection indexdb or local storage
+## Learned

+- In order to create a PWA you need 2 main files:
+  - manifest.json
+  - serviceworker.js

 ## Resources